How to get to Isla Mujeres.

 Ultra Carga

-Ultra Carga is the only ferry that allows you to cross with your car.
+Ultra Carga is the only ferry that allows you to cross with your transport.
 It is further along the same road (Avenida Lopez Portillo) as Ultramar and Jetway.

 Crossing time is about 45 minutes, and allow an hour before boarding.